appacademy/Module-1-Resources/week-2_lectures/d3-callbacks/README.md

   - Set up your switching system and STICK TO IT.
 Set alarms so you're\
     always switching between driver and navigator.
 Even when a TA comes in\
     makes sure you're sticking to the system.
-  - If you've deferred, don't leave your partner in the dust.
-When you go\
+  - If you're more experienced, don't leave your partner in the dust.\
-    into a job interview, you're going to be asked to explain code, so get\
+    When you go into a job interview, you're going to be asked to explain code,\
-    your practice in now!
-If you can't say, out-loud, and explain a concept\
+    so get your practice in now!
+If you can't say, out-loud, and explain a\
-    to your pair, maybe you don't know it as deeply as you think.
+    concept to your pair, maybe you don't know it as deeply as you think.
   - Be honest in your pair reports.

+`Pairing Git Flow`

+- [Git Flow]

 <!-- Links per cohort -->
 [Morning Boost]: https://open.appacademy.io/learn/js-py---feb-2021-cohort-1-online/week-2-feb-2021-cohort-1-online/wednesday-morning-boost